Skip to main content

 Breaking the Chains of Karma

 Once you develop awareness, you gain the remarkable power to choose differently.
 You no longer react blindly to life.
 You see the pattern.
 You recognize the lesson.
-Instead of repeating the same choices, you switch.
+Instead of repeating the same choices, you shift.

 • If anger arises, you choose patience.